BrighTide/sys3-public/concordance system 4.md

             - But we're too scared to do that, if we surrender control to another that they'll go kill millions of Jews
             - This is the key bottleneck.
 Aligning *groups* with what's good and true (vector field diagram)

-      💥 INADEQUATE WORKING MEMORY  - "When people disagree their working memory gets shorted and they crash, which can makes coherence intractable"
+      💥 INADEQUATE WORKING MEMORY  - "When people disagree their working memory gets shorted and they crash, which makes it hard to cohere"
       ⌛ INADEQUATE TIME            - "It's rare that members of a group have undistracted time to sit with the particulars of a disagreement before or after"
             - They either need to respond immediately, or when they do have time it's not front of mind
             - You and Wade surfacing a disagreement, being able to note it down, go away, process it, and then come back